 “What?
 Oh yes, I suppose this is the last chance isn’t it.
 Okay.”

 “Shall we get one last curry from the good place tonight?
 I’m not sure they have good curry in Amsterdam.”

 “There’s the bin men.
 This is your last ever Bin Day here.”

 “I know, it’s very sad.
 I have to go out now, to get some tampons for my last ever period in this house.”

 “Get me some cider to go with my curry?”

 Over The Last Curry, My Lawyer decides that this is a good time to tell me the entire synopsis of the movie Interstellar.
 He completes this unsolicited review with his opinion that “actually, very little happens”.
 He tidies up and I watch the finale of Girls, which has received a mixed bag of reviews due to loose ends fraying further instead of neatly tying.
-This is how things really end, I think, when new beginnings overlap the old, like a new tide.
+This is how things really end, I think, when new beginnings overlap the old, like the tide.